Aleppo under helicopter bombardment, residents say

-Residents said fighter jets were flying over some rebel-held neighbourhoods, and that helicopters were firing at eastern and southern parts of the city located around only 3 kilometres (1.8 miles) east of Aleppo’s ancient citadel in the city centre.
+Residents said fighter jets were flying over some rebel-held neighborhoods, and that helicopters were firing at eastern and southern parts of the city located around only 3 kilometers (1.8 miles) east of Aleppo’s ancient citadel in the city centre.

 “I heard at least 20 rockets fired, I think from helicopters, and also a lot of machinegun fire,” said a resident near one of the areas being shelled, who asked only to be identified by his first name Omar.